AStefankiv/writing/the_case_for_oauth.md

 - **Mandating PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)):** Essential for securing public clients (like mobile apps) by preventing authorization code interception attacks.

 - **Removing Risky Flows:** It officially drops the Resource Owner Password Credentials grant (the "just give me your password" flow) and the Implicit grant, reinforcing security-first principles.

+- **Stricter Token Handling:** Prohibits sending bearer tokens in URL query strings and encourages refresh token rotation to limit the impact of token leakage .

 ## Conclusion: Why OAuth is the Bedrock for the Next Wave of Computing